COVID-19 testing: Serology (antibody) tests

 Antibodies are usually detectable 14 days after the onset of the infection.
 Multiple jurisdictions survey their populations using these tests.
-The test requires a blood sample.

 Private US labs including Quest Diagnostics and LabCorp offer antibody testing upon request.

 Certain antibody tests are available in several European countries and also in the US.

 Roche offers a selective ELISA serology test.

-A summary review in BMJ has noted that while some "serological tests … might be cheaper and easier to implement at the point of care [than RT-PCR]", and such testing can identify previously infected individuals, "caution is warranted … using serological tests for … epidemiological surveillance".
+A summary review has noted that while some "serological tests ... might be cheaper and easier to implement at the point of care [than RT-PCR]", and such testing can identify previously infected individuals, "caution is warranted ... using serological tests for ... epidemiological surveillance".
 The review called for higher quality studies assessing accuracy with reference to a standard of "RT-PCR performed on at least two consecutive specimens, and, when feasible, includ[ing] viral cultures."
 CEBM researchers have called for in-hospital 'case definition' to record "CT lung findings and associated blood tests" and for the WHO to produce a "protocol to standardise the use and interpretation of PCR" with continuous re-calibration.